Microsoft Authenticator app FAQ

 |I'm using the verification codes in the app, but how do I switch to the push notifications?||You can set this up for your work or school account (if turned on by your administrator) or for your personal Microsoft account, but notifications won't work for third-party accounts, like Google or Facebook.

-To switch your personal account over to notifications you'll have to re-register your device with the account, setting up push notifications.
+To switch your personal account over to notifications you'll have to re-register your device with the account.
+Go to Add Account, select Personal Microsoft Account, and then sign in using your username and password.

 Your organization decides whether to allow one-click notifications for your work or school account, so your organization might turn off this feature.